Lanchu2hen9/CCLanchuBlog/posts/Tweth-Blog-post.md

 # Task 2:

 **Can we use these libraries from within a javascript module?
 Explain why / why not?**
 Yes if the API library is ES Module-compatible.
+Explain why/why not?
+Tom I have a whole ass explaination on API script tags and contaminating the global scale.
+See [this](https://cclanchublo6.deno.dev/JavascriptConceptReview#api-libraries--es-module-compatibility).

+**In what situations might a tool like [esm.sh](https://esm.sh/#tsx) be useful?**
+Converts traditional NPM packages and urls/those script tags into importable modules.
+So I don't have to pray to the Repo Maintainer and hope that the API library is ES module-compatiable.